wizreal/wizgui/README.md

 # wizgui
-gui library for love2d based on Gspöt
+gui library for love2d based on trubblegum/Gspot